 Fast learning needs no introduction as the title gives away what it actually is.
 Many believe fast learning is a purely inherited skill and trying to learn different things in a short time won’t help you become a fast learner.
 But I disagree.
 Fast learning can happen even when you are in your early 30s.
 As long as you keep reading about new stuff, research new topics, and analyze data & statistics, fast learning is happening simultaneously.

-The trick to learning everything fast lies within how much knowledge about different topics you have, and how much you can relate or connect them to one another.
+The trick to learning everything fast lies within how much knowledge about different topics you have, and how much you can relate to or connect them to one another.
 That is how I learned what I know today.
-For example, back in 2005, I started to learned Flash Animations (which are now obsolete).
-It took 10 months to learns everything I needed to create a simple Flash game.
+For example, back in 2005, I started to learn Flash Animations (which are now obsolete).
+It took 10 months to learn everything I needed to create a simple Flash game.
 Later, I started learning Photoshop, and I learned just about how much I knew flash in a few months because I was already familiar with how graphic software worked and how tools are used.

 Later in 2007, I started learning 3D animations and was able to create a 1-minute short animation.
-It took me one 200-page book & two months of constant practice, trial & error, and test to master 3D Studio Max enough to render a short animation.
+It took me one 200-page book & two months of constant practice, trial & error, and tests to master 3D Studio Max enough to render a short animation.
 After that, I learned 3D graphics programming & game development and created a real-time graphic engine by the end of 2008.
 I learned everything about graphics back then so fast all because I had underlying information from different software and could relate them to one another.

 Fast learning for business development is exactly the same, even if you weren’t a fast learner before.
 It’s just learning learning learning!
 I wasn’t a fast learner, never had formal education in business or graphics, and only studied English at university (back in Iran).
 How did I do that?
 I was reading a lot, watching everything on YouTube, and was an active forum member in different online communities related to graphics, business, SEO, and some other fields.
 You can do the same too.
 It will take time, but It’s not hard at all!